 The Course Structure

 The content is split between two components: Introduction to Quantitative Reasoning (Year 12) and Critical Maths (Year 12/13).
-In Introduction to Quantitative Reasoning you will be taught how to use a modelling cycle, a statistical problem solving cycle and a financial problem solving cycle.
+Within the Introduction to Quantitative Reasoning unit, you will be taught how to use a modelling cycle, a statistical problem solving cycle and a financial problem solving cycle.
 You are also taught to use spreadsheets to work on a variety of problems.
-In Critical Maths, you will work on a greater variety of problems – the emphasis is on you using and extending your understanding of mathematics, selecting appropriate ways of reasoning and developing a high level of fluency that will enable you to see the world around you through mathematical eyes.
+Through the Critical Maths unit, you will work on a greater variety of problems – the emphasis is on you using and extending your understanding of mathematics, selecting appropriate ways of reasoning and developing a high level of fluency that will enable you to see the world around you through mathematical eyes.
 By the end of the course, you should be asking “what does that mean?” and “does that sound about right?” whenever you encounter a quantitative situation or statement.
 Group work and discussion are major aspects of the course as you further develop verbal and written reasoning skills.

 There is no coursework assessment and all external exams are sat in Year 13.

 - Introduction to Quantitative Reasoning: 72 marks, 2 hour written paper, ½ of the qualification

 - Critical Maths: 60 marks, 2 hour written paper, ½ of the qualification

 - Pre-release material will be made available to study in advance of the examinations.
 It will be relevant to some (but not all) of the questions in an examination paper.